ManyBabies (Dr Cat Davies)

 This study has been approved by the Faculty of Arts, Humanities and Cultures Research Ethics Committee at the University of Leeds (reference number PVAR 16-070; approved 10/05/2017).

-We are looking for families with children aged 3-4 years who would like to take part in our project about when is the best time for parents to read to preschool children to help them learn new words.
+Throughout summer 2017, we recruited families with children aged 3-4 years to take part in our project about the best time for parents to read to preschool children to help them learn new words.

 Research has shown that school age children remember new spoken words they have been taught better after a night’s sleep and that nursery age children remember more new words from stories read by a researcher after they have had a nap.
 We are adapting this research so that it is more like real life, with parents reading stories to their children.
 We want to know when is the best time of the day for parents to read with their children to maximise their learning and memory for new words.